yuvalMARMOR/control-systems-srv02-rotflex/README.md

 ## 👥 Authors

-Project developed as part of control systems coursework.
+Project developed as part of the academic track in Control, Mechatronics, and Robotics.
 Contributors: **Yuval Marmor**, **Rabea Hawa**.